Preparing your poster or display

 See Poster Guidelines and Templates for tips, poster size requirements, and related details like costs and deadlines for printing at the Pixel Lab.

 Ask your department whether departmental funds are available to cover the cost of printing your poster.
-If not, and you are a graduate student, the Office of Research and Economic Development has set up a special fund with the Pixel Lab to cover the cost of printing the poster.
+If not, and you are a graduate student, the Office of Research and Innovation has set up a special fund with the Pixel Lab to cover the cost of printing the poster.
 To be considered for this support, check the box on the registration form.

 Other Display Methods